“Stay awake and be ready! For you do not know what day your Lord will come.” Matthew 25:1-13.

 In Luke’s gospel, the Pharisees asked Jesus, “When will the kingdom come?”
 Jesus replied, “You cannot say, look here it is, or where it is.
 For the Kingdom of God is among you.”
 (Luke 20).

 In a footnote in Oxford Study Bible, I discovered that the sentence “The Kingdom of God is among you” has multiple translations, including “The Kingdom of God is within you,” or, “The Kingdom of God is within your grasp.”

 I especially like the “Kingdom of God is within you” — not out here, or over there.

-Rather, in this invisible kingdom of the heart, here your actions, and your words can have a great effect.
+Instead, in this invisible Kingdom of the heart, here, your actions, and your words can have a significant effect.

-So it’s this invisible Kingdom of the heart that we celebrate, with an attitude of gratitude, most especially as we gather with family and friends on Thanksgiving, only several days away.
+So it’s this invisible Kingdom of the heart that we celebrate, with an attitude of gratitude, most notably as we gather with family and friends on Thanksgiving, only several days away.

 “Women are Speaking up about Sexual Harassment,” takes a look at this national discussion; it appeared on the PBS Newshour, November 10, 2017.